kwaziistar/kwaziistar/README.md

 `HELPIHAVETORESTARTTHISWHOLETHING`

-- im sort of freaky sumtimes so tell me when to tone down the freakiness!!!!
+- im sort of freaky sumtimes so tell me when to tone down the <sup>superscript</sup> freakiness !!!!

 - that is a joke im sorry

-***IDONTSHIPCHARACTERSPLS***
+IDONTSHIPCHARACTERSPLS *but im fine with whatever u ship, as long as itsnotproblematicandsutff*

 ***

 # MAIN INTERESTS

 - SONIC THE HEDGEHOG
-- SIG GAYMES(every single one.)
+- SIG GAYMES
 - THE STANLEY PARABLE(UD)

 # SIDE INTERESTS (chicks)